ainiaa/5-minute-PHP-framework/TUTORIAL.md

 All settings and configuration options are held in `public_html/index.php` file.
 The only thing that should be changed in this file is this array:

     $c->start(array(
-        "absolute_url" => "http://localhost/example/", //with the slash
-        "relative_url" => "/example/", //with the slash at the beggining and slash at the end "debug" => true,
+        "debug" => true,
         "crypt_std_key" => "wl2okswwxrqqw52k89kq3k1ou29xw66s",
     ));

-To start with the framework you need to set at least the `absolute_url` and `relative_url` values.
-If you're placing the `public_html` directory in the root of your server (for example, your `absolute_url` looks like this: http://www.example.com/), **you need to set the `relative_url` value to `"/"`**.
+To start with the framework you don't need to edit anything here, but if you'd like to use the framework, you may be interested in setting the `absolute_url` value
+- it is needed by appView::link() method when $absolute option is enabled to return an absolute link.

-Also, if you're using a web-server other than Apache, you need to adjust the "rewrites" in your server's configuration to match the contents of `.htaccess`.
+If you're using a web-server other than Apache, you need to adjust the "rewrites" in your server's configuration to match the contents of `.htaccess`.
 It is a very simple configuration: all requests that doesn't go to `www/` directory, should be directed to `index.php`.

 ### MVC architecture